buunguyen/esql/README.md

 The output of ESQL can be used directly as the search argument of [elasticsearch-js](https://github.com/elasticsearch/elasticsearch-js).
 However, you may pick different portions should you use another mechanism to connect to Elasticsearch.
 You can also augment the output however you like.
 Therefore, you are not locked in to only the features supported by ESQL.

+ESQL can be used in both Node and browser environments.

 #### Features